charlottehtcao/charlottehtcao.github.io/2-digitized-catalogue.md

 ---
 layout: page
-title: Digitized Catalogue of Manuscripts
+title: Digitized Catalogue of Manuscripts Containing Anglo-Saxon
 ---
 <div class="message">
   Howdy!
 This is an example blog post that shows several types of HTML content supported in this theme.